skylinejs/skyline/apps/docs/docs/introduction.md

 Ideally, your framework + SkylineJS should take care of all the basic scaffolding your application needs, everything else is domain-specific functionality that depends on the particular features you would like to build (e.g., remote controlling your toaster via a REST API).

 CTA: Get started or check out the architecture primer

+Each Skyline library can be used on its own.
+However, all libraries play nicely together because they adhere to the same guiding principles.
+This coherence makes it easy for a developer to pick up a new Skyline library and use the same patterns to integrate the library into their own codebase.
+Below is a short introduction into the guiding principles.

 ## Framework versus library